waltoids/Employee-Tracker/README.md

 A command-line Employee Management application that allows users to: Add departments, roles, and employees; View departments, roles, employees; As well as update employee roles.

 ## Installation:
-npm install
-use schema.sql in mysql to build database
+npm install.
+Open schema.sql in mysql and run to build database

 ## Usage:
 node index.js